 - Sec.
-62. Prohibition Against Retention or Reduction of Funds.
+64. Prohibition against Retention or Deduction of Funds.
 Fund releases from appropriations provided in this Act shall be transmitted to the agency concerned, subject to Section 3 hereof, applicable special and general provisions, and budgeting rules and regulations.
 No retention or deduction as reserves or overhead shall be made, except as authorized by law, the general or special provisions in this Act. - Sec.
-63. Direct Release of Funds to Regional Offices and Operating Units.
-Funds appropriated in this Act shall be released directly to the Regional Offices (ROs) and Operating Units (OUs) of agencies where funds are specifically appropriated to the ROs and OUs of agencies.
+65. Direct Release of Funds to Regional Offices and Operating Units.
+Funds appropriated in this Act shall be released directly to the Regional Offices (ROs) and Operating Units (OUs) of agencies where funds are specifically appropriated to the ROs and OUs of agencies, except as requested by the agencies to the DBM.